 As an aspiring Instagram or YouTube influencer, you may not have your own branded website yet.

-But let’s say that you promote a wide variety of affiliate products through your social media channels.
-Wouldn’t it be much more convenient to have a page of all of your recommendations all in one place?
+If you promote a wide variety of affiliate products through your social media channels, the Amazon Influencer Program provides a convenient location to showcase all of your recommendations in one place.

 This post will outline the benefits of the Amazon Influencer program and how it differs from the Amazon Associates program.